rouanw/knoxy/README.md

 ## Why?

-`knoxy` is a useful library, but is not currently [actively maintained](https://github.com/Automattic/knox/issues/308).
+`knox` is a useful library, but is not currently [actively maintained](https://github.com/Automattic/knox/issues/308).
 This means it has a [security vulnerability](https://github.com/Automattic/knox/pull/321) and some other issues.

 If you're starting a new project that needs to do things with Amazon S3, I recommend you use the [official AWS node client](https://www.npmjs.com/package/aws-sdk).